aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to ODS via C++ or Online App" h2="POTM  to ODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The Portable Office Document Format (POTM) is a file format used by Microsoft Office applications such as PowerPoint, Excel, and Word.
+It is used to store documents in a format that is compatible with multiple applications.
+However, the OpenDocument Spreadsheet (ODS) format is an open standard that is used by many applications, including OpenOffice and LibreOffice.
+Converting POTM files to ODS can make them more accessible and easier to share.

+<h2>How Aspose.Total Helps for POTM to ODS Conversion</h2>
-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to ODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to ODS.
+Aspose.Total for C++ is a suite of APIs that can be used to develop applications in C++.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTM files to ODS.
+By using Aspose.Slides for C++, you can export POTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to ODS.
+This process can be completed in two simple steps, making it easy to convert POTM files to ODS within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}